saran2020/saran2020.github.io/_posts/2024-07-01-Why-nested-LazyColumn-is-not-allowed-in-compose-and-some-solutions-you-should-try.md

 ---
-title: "Why nested LazyColumn is not allowed in compose and some soutions you should try"
+title: "Why nested LazyColumn is not allowed in compose and some solutions you should try"
 date: 2024-07-01 00:00:00 +0000
 categories: [Compose, Android]
 tags: [scrolling, UI, Android, Compose]